 - $450,000 for the purchase of bipolar ionization air scrubber units to be put in several county schools.
 These systems will help kill germs in the air and on surfaces in the schools.

 - Just over $200,000 for the purchase of 1,000 of internet hotspots with filtering and four months of service, which will allow students who do not have internet access at their home to still learn virtually.

 During the state-mandated restrictions, many of our local government offices were closed.
 Even still, many are open by appointment only due to limited space.
-To better accommodate citizens and provide additional services to help during the pandemic, funds were allocated for projects such as:
+To better accommodate citizens in a way that

 - $227,400 for the purchase of ESRI, a geographic information system that will allow Pittsylvania County staff and citizens to utilize a wide range of features.
 This system could be used for tracking cases of COVID-19 and to put out a public-facing map showing where tests are available, among other things.